duongnghiephuy/community/README.md

 Price at local market especially at large open market is much more affordable but living alone means I can't just purchase a box of potatoes and cook them all in a week.
 Honestly, sometimes, I wasted a ton of grocery after buying from the supermarket because I was busy the next few days.

 In light of the problem, I started sharing grocery in bulk with some friends living close.
 It went well but coordinating in Facebook might not the best way.
+I also want to start sharing with people in the same buildings whom I am not close with yet.
 That's why I have the idea for this project.
 I hope to find some ways to make this process of sharing smoother.

 ## Thought process and choices